alexrudnick/dissertation/BURNDOWN.md

   sentences for the es-de and es-it (etc) corpora, but it's really just about the same size as the es-en one.
   * DONE report measurements about domain mismatches
+  * DONE ... is the writing here mostly done? take a good edit pass and send it in!
+  * DONE talk about data sets and data preparation more coherently
+  * DONE explain results and write good outro
+  * MAYBESKIP do we need to run bible stacking + all sparse features, together? that's not hard to do, and it might be nice to see for comparison

 ## sequence
 CANCELED!!